sdudley/cenote-marketplace-auditor/README.md

 incoming-webhook
 ```
 - In the sidebar, click “Install app”
-- Install to your site
+- Install the app to your site
 - Copy the "Bot User OAuth Token"
 - Next, go to the Marketplace Auditor app, visit the Configuration tab, and enable "Post Messages to Slack"
 - Paste the OAuth Token into the "Slack Bot Token" field